Pylons/pyramid/docs/narr/security.rst

 - A :term:`view callable` is located by :term:`view lookup` using the context as well as other attributes of the request.

-- If a :term:`security policy` is in effect, it is passed the request and returns the :term:`identity` of the current user.

-- If a :term:`security policy` is in effect and the :term:`view configuration` associated with the view callable that was found has a :term:`permission` associated with it, the policy is passed the :term:`context`, the current :term:`identity`, and the :term:`permission` associated with the view; it will allow or deny access.
+- If a :term:`security policy` is in effect and the :term:`view configuration` associated with the view callable that was found has a :term:`permission` associated with it, the policy is passed :term:`request`, the :term:`context`,  and the :term:`permission` associated with the view; it will allow or deny access.

 - If the security policy allows access, the view callable is invoked.